DaUmega/web-dark-mode-toggle/PRIVACY.md

 ## Permissions
 This extension uses the following Chrome permissions:
-- `scripting` — to safely apply or remove dark mode styles.
-- `tabs` — to inject the dark-mode script into the all tabs when toggled.
+- `tabs` — to inject the dark-mode script into the all tabs when toggled using content.js.
 - `storage` — to make dark-mode toggle persistent using `chrome.storage.local`, ensuring it applies to new tabs.

 Note: These permissions are used solely to activate and synchronize dark mode.